Keeping watch over the birthplace place of Tseshaht

 They also share stories about Tseshaht’s birthplace, remind tourists of campfire bans, as well as provide visitors with wildlife and weather updates, like the 8.2 magnitude earthquake that recently struck off Alaska’s coast.

-The nation’s direct involvement in stewarding the islands is helping to create public awareness “that people have lived here for millennia,” said St. Clair.
+The nation’s direct involvement in stewarding the islands is helping to create public awareness “that people have lived here for millennia,” said St. Claire.

 While the 74-year-old said it was long overdue, it’s a step forward in the cultural preservation of the area.

-While the area’s historical importance is being recognized, referring to the islands as wilderness is necessary to encourage visitors to come prepared, said Parks Canada superintendent Karen Haugen.
+As the area’s historical importance is being recognized, referring to the islands as wilderness is necessary to encourage visitors to come prepared, said Parks Canada superintendent Karen Haugen.

 “When communicating with visitors, Parks Canada refers to natural settings that are removed from amenities such as roads, accommodations, and stores as wilderness areas,” she said.
 “This way, visitors can better assess whether they are ready for a backcountry experience and prepare accordingly.”